datapractice/machinelearners/ch_to_do.md

 - the dot product or inner product - creates the vector space
 -  Knowledge as a 'mechanism of statements and visibilities'
--  generalization as what cannot be seen
+-  generalization as what cannot be seen ch2 add the constructible of the prediction column ch2 put manhattan plot into list of graphics
+ch2: Look at hastie glmnet datasets
+ch2: add Malley on logistic regression
+ch2: add olazaran perceptron articel

 ## ch function